 - If you sell in both brick-and-mortar stores and online, you should use the same GTIN online and in physical stores

-- If you use Amazon FBA to fulfill your Amazon orders, Amazon requires that you place UPC barcodes on your items; we cover these in greater detail below.
+- If you use Amazon FBA to fulfill your Amazon orders, Amazon typically requires that you place FNSKU codes on your items; we cover these in greater detail below.
 FBA uses FNSKU barcodes to track inventory throughout the order fulfillment process.
 If a particular item is exclusively available from you, Amazon may be able to use the UPC code alone to identify you as the seller, but we recommend always using the FNSKU as well to ensure there are no current or future issues

 Because we’re talking about barcodes for Amazon, we’ll skip to the online and ecommerce retail store requirements.